ironbar/prompt_recovery/docs/modeling/Iteration_11_llama_2.md

 biggest and most capable model that could be used to make a submission for the challenge.

 However I haven't found evidences that Mixtral is better than Mistral for this challenge.
 Two different experiments gave the same results to Mistral 7B and Mixtral 8x7B.
-Maybe the
+Maybe the MoE is difficult to fine-tune.

-Thus I have decided to try with LLama 2 13b chat because it might give better results.
+Thus I have decided to try with Llama 2 13b chat because it might give better results.

 ## Development